 In order to be effective, prebiotics must be resistant to the digestive process so that they can make it to the large intestine intact.
 There, they are fermented by gut bacteria and turned into short-chain fatty acids (SCFAs), which are a source of energy for cells in the colon.

 SCFAs play other important roles, such as reducing inflammation in the dog's body, supporting a healthy immune system, and maintaining the integrity of the gut barrier.
 They may also help prevent diseases like obesity, diabetes, and cancer.

 What Are Probiotics for Dogs?

-Probiotics work together with the good bacteria that reside in your dog's gut to keep harmful bacteria in check.
-They also help break down food and absorb nutrients, support immunity and contribute to a healthy digestive system.
+Probiotics work with the good bacteria in your dog's gut to keep harmful bacteria in check.
+They also help break down food, absorb nutrients, support immunity, and contribute to a healthy digestive system.

-The relationship between prebiotics and probiotics is symbiotic, meaning they work together to support gut health.
+The relationship between prebiotics and probiotics is symbiotic, meaning they work together to support total health.
 Prebiotics act as food for probiotics, while probiotics help prebiotics achieve their full potential in the gut.

-Probiotics are a helpful part of a complete dog diet, and tasty meal toppers like Goat's Milk for Dogs can ensure appropriate probiotic inclusion.
+The best probiotics for dogs are a helpful part of a complete diet, and tasty meal toppers like Goat's Milk for Dogs can ensure appropriate probiotic inclusion.

 What Are Digestive Enzymes?

-Digestive enzymes are proteins that help break down food into nutrients so that the body can absorb them.
-Dogs produce their own digestive enzymes, but the amount and activity of these enzymes can decline with age.
+Enzymes are proteins that help break down food into nutrients so that the body can absorb them.
+Dogs produce their own enzymes, but their amount and activity can decline with age.
 This is one reason why senior dogs often have trouble digesting food properly.

-Senior dog foods are often formulated with easier-to-digest proteins and other digestion-friendly ingredients to ensure that older dogs are getting the nutrients they need to fight the effects of ageing.
+Senior dog foods are often formulated with easier-to-digest proteins and other digestion-friendly ingredients to ensure that older dogs are getting the nutrients they need to fight the effects of aging.

 If the pancreas isn't functioning properly, or if not enough enzymes are being produced, dogs can experience poor digestion, nutrient deficiencies, and other health problems.

-Now you know what prebiotics, probiotics, and digestive enzymes are, let's take a look at why you may want to add them to your dog's diet.
+Now you know what prebiotics, probiotics, and enzymes are, let's look at why you may want to add them to your furry friend's diet.
 As mentioned earlier, gut health is crucial for dogs (and humans!) of all ages.
 A healthy gut supports immunity, digestion, nutrient absorption, and more.

-Adding these three gut-health ingredients to your dog's diet is a simple way to support their overall health and are especially useful for dogs with sensitive stomachs.
-Prebiotics, probiotics, and digestive enzymes can be found in a wide variety of whole foods, including fruits, vegetables, and dairy products.
+Adding these three ingredients to your canine's diet is a simple way to support their overall health and is especially useful for dogs with sensitive stomachs.
+Prebiotics, probiotics, and enzymes can be found in a wide variety of whole foods, including fruits, vegetables, and dairy products.
 They can also be given to dogs in supplement form.

-Whole food sources of prebiotics, probiotics, and digestive enzymes are beneficial for dogs of all ages and can be easily added to their diet.
-Digestive supplements for dogs are also a good option, especially for dog bed that are recovering from illness or have specific gut health needs.
+Whole food sources of prebiotics, probiotics, and enzymes benefit dogs of all ages and can be easily added to their diet.
+Digestive supplements for dogs, like dog probiotics, are also a good option, especially for dog beds recovering from illness or having specific needs such as inflammatory bowel disease.

 In the next section, we'll share some of the best prebiotic, probiotic, and digestive enzyme-rich foods for dogs.
-We'll also provide some tips on how to choose high-quality digestive supplements that will support your dog's gut health and overall wellness.
+We'll also provide tips on choosing high-quality digestive supplements to support your dog's immune health and overall wellness.

-Start with small amounts of probiotic-rich foods and increase gradually over time to allow your dog's digestive system to adjust and receive the same benefits.
+Start with small amounts of probiotic-rich foods or a probiotic supplement and increase gradually over time to allow your dog's digestive system to adjust and receive the same benefits.
 Check out the following foods with probiotics for dogs.

 Raw goat's milk is a tasty meal additive for dogs.
 Check out the amazing Benefits of Goat's Milk for Dogs and learn how to feed this delicious food topper.

-Certain foods can help support your dog's production of digestive enzymes and improve its overall health.
+Certain foods can help support your dog's production of enzymes and improve its overall health.
 The naturally occurring sugars will appeal to your pet just as human foods do.
 They are also a good source of soluble fibre.
 These include: